 Motor Apraxia/Dyspraxia: the patient will have problems/difficulties in drawing, imitating actions, executing quick and alternative movements.

-Oro-facial Apraxia/ Dyspraxia: will have problems/difficulties to move his oral muscle, his tongue, inability to speak.
+Oro-facial Apraxia/ Dyspraxia: will have problems/difficulties to coordinating movement oral muscle, tongue leading to effortful speech.

 Agnosia is the inability to process sensory information.
 Often there is a loss of ability to recognize objects, persons, sounds, shapes, or smells while the specific sense is not defective nor is there any significant memory loss.
 It is usually associated with brain injury or neurological illness.